 The Audit Committee reviews and reports to the Board on financial reports and financial information we disclose and our compliance with legal and regulatory requirements; reviews the qualifications, independence and performance, and approves the terms of engagement, of our independent auditors; and reviews the performance of the Company's internal audit function.
-In this regard, the Audit Committee retains our independent auditors; approves the terms of engagement of the independent auditors for audit services and non-audit services; regularly communicates with the independent auditors, financial and senior management of the

-Company; and regularly reports to the Board.
+In this regard, the Audit Committee retains our independent auditors; approves the terms of engagement of the independent auditors for audit services and non-audit services; regularly communicates with the independent auditors, financial and senior management of the Company; and regularly reports to the Board.
 The Audit Committee is also responsible for establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting or internal auditing controls, including anonymous submission by our employees of concerns regarding accounting or auditing matters that may be submitted through our Whistleblower Hotline.
 In addition, the Audit Committee reviews our critical accounting policies and procedures and policies with respect to our internal accounting and financial controls.
 The Audit Committee also assists our Board in fulfilling its oversight responsibilities with respect to financial risks, including risk management in the areas of financial reporting, internal controls, investments and compliance with legal and regulatory requirements.
 The Audit Committee annually reviews and reassesses the adequacy of its Audit Committee Charter.
 The Audit Committee held ten meetings during fiscal 2022.

 Compensation Committee - The current members of the Compensation Committee are Messrs.
 Carinalli, Kennedy, and Shoemaker.
 Mr. Carinalli serves as Chair.
-All members of the Compensation Committee are independent for purposes of the Nasdaq Marketplace Rules, and are "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act and "outside directors" for purposes of Section 162(m) of the Internal Revenue Code.
+All members of the Compensation Committee are independent for purposes of the Nasdaq Marketplace Rules, and are "nonemployee directors" for purposes of Rule 16b-3 under the Exchange Act and "outside directors" for purposes of Section 162(m) of the Internal Revenue Code.
 The Compensation Committee is responsible for discharging our Board's responsibilities relating to compensation and benefits of our executive officers and evaluates and reports to our Board on matters concerning management performance, officer compensation and benefits plans and programs.
 In carrying out its responsibilities, the Compensation Committee reviews all components of executive officer compensation for consistency with our compensation philosophy.
 The Compensation Committee also administers our cash compensation plans, significant employee health and welfare and other benefit plans, and equity-based incentive plans.
 The Compensation Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-Our President and Chief Executive Officer and our VP of Talent and Head of Diversity assist the Compensation Committee in its deliberations with respect to the compensation of our executive officers, provided, however, neither individual participates in the Compensation Committee's deliberations or voting regarding his or her own compensation.
-In connection with the Company's annual compensation review, each executive officer discusses his or her individual performance with our Chief Executive Officer, who addresses such performance with the Compensation Committee, and the Chief Executive Officer discusses his individual performance directly with the Compensation Committee annually reviews and reassesses the adequacy of its Compensation Committee Charter.
-The Compensation Committee held eight
+Our President and Chief Executive Officer and our VP of Talent and Head of Diversity assist the Compensation Committee's deliberations with respect to the compensation.
+In connection with the Company's annual compensation review, each executive officer discusses his or her individual performance with our Chief Executive Officer, who addresses such performance with the Compensation Committee, and the Chief Executive Officer discusses his individual performance directly with the Compensation Committee held eight meetings during fiscal 2021.